 The last experiment was a pilot to select two approximately equally difficult fragments and questions.
-The 16 participants were 11- and 12-year old pupils from the De Tweemaster primary school in Nigtevecht (see Figure 1).
-As Nigtevecht is near Bussum, these children typically had the same language background as the children in the main experiment.
+The 16 participants were 11- and 12-year old pupils from the De Tweemaster primary school in Nigtevecht.
+As Nigtevecht is near Bussum (see Figure 1), these children typically had the same language background as the children in the main experiment.
 These participants listened to the four audio fragments and answered the questions.
-They answered on average 5.4 (SD = 0.29, range = 1.5 to 10) and 5.1 (SD = 0.23, range = 1.9 to 8.8) out of 10 questions correctly.
+They answered on average 5.4 (SD=0.29, range=1.5 to 10) and 5.1 (SD=0.23, range=1.9 to 8.8) out of 10 questions about the selected fragments correctly.
 This means both tests were about equally difficult.